 1/4 cup dark rum

 For the glaze:

-Spray a 9 x 5 inch loaf pan with cooking spray.
+Spray a 9-inch loaf pan with baking spray.

-Add the eggs and lemon zest and beat until thoroughly combined.
+Add the vanilla and rum, mixing until completely combined.

-Add half of the milk and mix on low speed just until combined.
+Add half of the pecans to the batter and mix well.

-Pour the batter into the pan and bake 45-60 minutes, until a skewer comes out with moist crumbs attached.
+Bake ~40 minutes, until browned and a skewer in the center of the cake comes out with moist crumbs attached.

-Bring the mixture to a boil for 30 seconds.
+Bring mixture to boil and cook for ~1 minute.